 The bulk of the core management API deals with core queues.
-The queuecontrol class defines the Core queue management operations (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName=<broker name>,module=Core,serviceType=Queue,address="<the bound address>",name="<the queue name>" Or the resource name core.queue.<the queue name>).
+The queuecontrol class defines the Core queue management operations (with the ObjectName org.apache.activemq.artemis:type=Broker,brokerName=

 Most of the management operations on queues take either a single message ID (e.g. to remove a single message) or a filter (e.g. to expire all messages with a given property.)